Skip to main content

 Deployment mode Data location Customer control Notes

-SaaS (EU region) AWS eu-west-1 (Ireland) or eu-west-2 (London) Region selected at contract Data never leaves the selected AWS region.
-Sub-processors are co-located.
+SaaS (EU region) IONOS Cloud (UK or EU region by contract) Region selected at contract Data never leaves the contracted region.
+Sub-processors are documented in the DPA.

-SaaS (UK region) AWS eu-west-2 (London) Region selected at contract UK-only residency for UK-regulated customers.
+SaaS (UK region) IONOS Cloud (London) Region selected at contract UK-only residency for UK-regulated customers.

 Connected On-Premises Customer-managed data centre Full customer control Platform deployed within customer infrastructure.
 IdentityFirst does not host data.